Lighthouses of Sénégal

 every 6 s.
 17 m (56 ft) masonry tower with lantern and gallery, painted

 white with narrow black horizontal bands.
-A photo is at right, a 2010 photo is available, Thom
+A photo is at right, Pierre Manicacci has a photo, Thom

 Haslam has a sunset view,